ben-allen/locale-extensions/README.md

 We propose the following broad-strokes approach for accomodating as many of the user's preferences as possible while revealing as little information about them as possible:

 * Each locale must allow the use of some number of locale extension strings, with the number and selection of available locale extension strings dependent upon demand for that combination of settings.
 If a significant number of users prefer a particular locale extension string, it is possible to allow access to that combination of settings while still allowing users to maintain a sufficiently large anonymity set.
+Combinations of settings that aren't used by sufficient users cannot be used.

 * Valid locale extension strings are selected to, insofar as is possible, honor at least some part of the default preferences associated with all locales.
 Users whose preferences are rare enough that expressing them in full would likely make them individuatable can be assigned a locale extension string that comes as close as possible to expressing their full preferences while exposing them to as little risk as possible.
 A user reading 'en-US' content who nevertheless prefers content tailorings as in 'th' could get most (but not all) of their preferences met by assigning them the locale extension string '-u-fw-mon-hc-h23-mu-celsius', even if their request for 'ca-buddhist' could not be met.
+Determining appropriate algorithms for, when necessary, reducing preferences to match available locale extension strings will likely require user research, and may be left implementation-defined.

+* Clients read user preferences from the operating system, and compare them to the set of available locale extension strings for the document's locale.
+The only preferences that servers see are those expressible through one of the available locale extension strings for that locale.

+* Client behaviour that conveys user locale preferences beyond those in the set of valid strings is considered non-normative.

+* Clients that allow locale extension strings that, when used, are likely to reduce the user's anonymity set to a size such that the user may become easily individuatable are considered non-normative.

 * The set of available locale extension strings must be individually constructed for each base locale, since the likely combinations of locale-related alternate preferences will vary from locale to locale.
 To use the 'th' example, it is possible that locales with regional or cultural connections to Thailand would in fact have enough users who prefer the Thai solar calendar for 'ca-buddhist' to appear in one or more locale extension strings.
 Likewise, it is possible that locales with a very large number of users &mdash; for example, 'en-US' &mdash; have enough users who prefer 'ca-buddhist' for this option to become available.

-* Clients read user preferences from the operating system, and compare them to the set of available locale extension strings for the document's locale.
-The only preferences that servers see are those expressible through one of the available locale extension strings for that locale.
-Client behaviour that conveys user locale preferences beyond those in the set of valid strings is considered non-normative.

-* Clients that allow locale extension strings that, when used, are likely to reduce the user's anonymity set to shrink to a size such that the user may become easily individuatable are considered non-normative.

 * Care must be taken in the construction of the set of valid locale extension strings, based on the impact on content intelligibility made by respecting or not respecting specific preferences.
-Ignoring some preferences can be annoying to users, but ignoring others (for example, preferred numbering system) can result in some users receiving unintelligible content.
-Preferences must therefore receive different weights, based on the likelihood that content will become unintelligible if that preference is ignored.
+Ignoring some preferences can be annoying to users, but ignoring others (most notably, preferred numbering system) can result in some users receiving unintelligible content.
+Preferences must therefore receive different priorities, based on the likelihood that content will become unintelligible if that preference is ignored.
 Most notably, there are a number of locales in which numbering systems differing from the locale default are commonly used.
 In these locales support for locale extension strings requesting use of those commonly used alternate numbering systems is paramount.

 ## Agent-Driven Negotiation: JavaScript API

-We expose the preferred options for these extensions in a JavaScript API via 'navigator.locales' or by creating a new 'navigator.localeExtensions' property:
+We expose the preferred options for these extensions in a JavaScript API via 'navigator.locales' or by creating a new 'navigator.localeExtensions' property.
+Note that the API does not expose what locale extension string was selected, and requests for preferences must be made one-by-one.
+This constraint is in place as an additional fingerprinting mitigation measure &mdash; if scripts were allowed to fetch all preferences at once, it would be more difficult to detect active fingerprinting attempts.

+Browsers carry out the following steps the first time they request content in a specific locale:

+1. The browser reads OS settings.
+2. The browser compares these settings to the list of locale extension strings, determines (by whatever means) which most closely resembles the user's preferences, and discards all other settings.
+3. Scripts can then request the retained settings, but only one-by-one.

+Discarded preferences are set to `undefined`, as are preferences that match the defaults for the locale.
+For example, if a user has set 'ca-buddhist', but that preference cannot be safely expressed in the content's locale, then `calendar`'s value would be `undefined`.
+If a user's OS preferences are the defaults for 'en-US' and they are accessing content in 'en-US', all potential preference settings would be left `undefined`.

 ### IDL